PROGRAMME

 | 8:30 – 9:00 | Opening ceremony and welcome addresses |

-This keynote examines what equity-centered implementation demands in practice: co-designing strategies with patients, communities, and frontline providers, and confronting the structural barriers — geography, workforce, language, financing — that drive unequal uptake across Asian health systems.
+| 9:00 – 9:45 | Keynote 1 | Equity in Health Research Implementation This keynote examines what equity-centered implementation demands in practice: co-designing strategies with patients, communities, and frontline providers, and confronting the structural barriers — geography, workforce, language, financing — that drive unequal uptake across Asian health systems.
 Speaker: Professor Rama Vaidyanathan BARU |

-| 9:45 – 10:30 | Plenary Panel Session 1 | Cross-sector pathways to equitable implementation across Asia
+| 9:45 – 10:30 | Plenary Panel 1 | Cross-Sector Pathways to Equitable Implementation Across Asia

 The plenary panel brings together researchers and practitioners to address how social marginalisation, health access gaps, and economic precarity intersect in real-world implementation contexts; the structural barriers facing migrants, low-income communities, and populations excluded by technology-driven health solutions; and evidence-based and community-informed approaches to equitable implementation design and delivery.
 Speakers: Professor Rama Vaidyanathan BARU, Professor Brian J. HALL, and more to be announced |